1925 World Series

 The 1925 World Series was the championship series of the 1925 Major League Baseball season.
-The 22nd edition of the World Series, it was a best-of-seven playoff, played between the National League champion Pittsburgh Pirates and the American League champion Washington Senators.
-The Pirates defeated the Senators in seven games to win the series, becoming the first team in North American sports history to overcome a 3–1 series deficit to win a playoff series.
+The 22nd edition of the World Series, it was a best-of-seven playoff, played between the National League (NL) champion Pittsburgh Pirates and the American League (AL) champion Washington Senators, the defending World Series champion.
+The Pirates defeated the defending champion Senators in seven games to win the series, becoming the first team in North American sports history to overcome a 3–1 series deficit to win a playoff series.

 In a reversal of fortune on all counts from the previous 1924 World Series, when Washington's Walter Johnson had come back from two losses to win the seventh and deciding game, Johnson dominated in Games 1 and 4, but lost Game 7.

 The Senators built up a 3–1 Series lead.
 After Pittsburgh won the next two games, Johnson again took the mound for Game 7, and carried a 6–4 lead into the bottom of the seventh inning.
 But errors by shortstop Roger Peckinpaugh in both the seventh and eighth innings led to four unearned runs, and the Pirates become the first team in a best-of-seven Series to overcome a 3–1 Series deficit to win the championship.
 Peckinpaugh, the Senators' regular shortstop and the 1925 American League Most Valuable Player, had a tough Series in the field, committing a record eight errors.

 Playing conditions were of no help.
 The 1925 Series was postponed twice due to poor weather, and Game 7 was played in what soon became a steady downpour, described as "probably the worst conditions ever for a World Series game."
 Senators outfielder Goose Goslin reported that the fog prevented him from clearly seeing the infield during the last three innings of the game, and claimed that the Series-winning hit was actually a foul ball.
 In the next day's The New York Times, James Harrison wrote "In a grave of mud was buried Walter Johnson's ambition to join the select panel of pitchers who have won three victories in one World Series.
 With mud shackling his ankles and water running down his neck, the grand old man of baseball succumbed to weariness, a sore leg, wretched support and the most miserable weather conditions that ever confronted a pitcher."